programming-for-bio/1-Shell-Basics/3-Bash-advanced/README.md

 Parse the string `X` into a list of elements and then use the `sort` command to sort them in reverse alphanumeric order.
 `X="apples,bananas,oranges,pancakes"`

-Looking at the `man` page of `sort` I see that it sorts lines of text, so I need to split the elements of X onto separate lines.
+Looking at the `man` page of `sort` (or google for documentation) I see that it sorts lines of text, so I need to split the elements of X onto separate lines.
 Therefore, I used the substitution tools `sed` to replace "," with "\n".
 It also works on files, so I need to pipe the text of X into `sed` using `echo`.
 Finally, I sorted the substituted text using `sort` with the `-r` option to reverse it.

 ```bash
 > echo $x | sed 's/,/\n/g' | sort -r